 Wix can seem like a good option for small businesses looking to set up their own website because you can create a site quickly using their beautiful templates and intuitive drag-and-drop interface.
 However, its limitations become more obvious as businesses grow, and the time inevitably comes to move on.

 As we shared in our look at WordPress vs Wix, both platforms have advantages and disadvantages, but if you’re moving from Wix because of the restrictions, WordPress should arguably be your next step.
-Unfortunately, Wix doesn’t make it easy to export your data, so it might seem like your only option is to start over with a new site.
-However, with a little work it is possible to move your content over to a WordPress site.
+Unfortunately, Wix doesn’t make it easy to export your data (and they have a pretty uncool data ownership policy that lets them use your content for promo and marketing for free), so it might seem like your only option is to start over with a new site.
+However, with a little work, it is possible to move your content over to a WordPress site.

 With the above in mind, this post will walk you through what you need to do before moving your site, what your options are for the move itself, then provide a step-by-step approach to getting the job done.